eptk/eptk/README.md

 ## Getting started

-Run the following python script, in order perform the following tasks
+Run the following python script, in order perform the following tasks.
 - Load the dataset
 - Perform basic feature engineering
-- Load a model
+- Load a model and two evaluation metrics
-- Benchmarking with forward chaining crossvalidation
+- Benchmarking with forward chaining crossvalidation with the selected metrics

 ```
 # Imports